ahmedalsadan/Bank-Loan-Term-Project/Written Description.md

 a comparison between all built models to decide which one is the best.
 Therefore, the project will predict the type of loan whether it is short term or long term based on many features.
 This project, will help bankers to determine the type of loan term that the customer needs.
 ## Data
-The data for this project will be read into data frame (Find the dataset on the following [link](https://www.kaggle.com/panamby/bank-loan-status-dataset/data)).
+The data of this project will be read into data frame (Find the dataset on the following [link](https://www.kaggle.com/panamby/bank-loan-status-dataset/data)).
 The obtained dataset consists of over 110,000 loan records with 18 features.
 Some of them may effect on our target (type of loan term) such as: the loan amount, the purpose of the loan, and the customer's annual income…etc.
 The taget column has two classes ( binary class ) Short term 70.58% and Long term 29.42%.